riftsandroses/rEFInd-RetroGame/README.md

 ## Installation

-This theme is very easy to install, it is just a matter of moving files from download location to the `rEFInd` installation directory.
+&emsp;This theme is very easy to install, it is just a matter of moving files from download location to the `rEFInd` installation directory.
 Following is a 3-step guide to installing this theme:

 Step-1 : Navigate to `Home` Directory and Clone the Repository